nebulaeonline/dotZstd/README.md

 - Streaming support for compression and decompression.
 - Dictionary-based compression and decompression.
 - Streaming dictionary support.
-- Can use Cover and FastCover dictionary training.
+- Can use FastCover dictionary training.
+- Additional features like checksum, multi-threading, and more.

 - **Cross-platform**: Works on Windows, Linux, and macOS (x64 & Apple Silicon).
 - **High performance**: Optimized for speed, leveraging native SIMD-enabled code.